carloslenondavis/lab-react-express-weTempo/README.md

 # SPA with Reacjt, Redux, Node, and Express

 SPA to get a city weather info unsing weather and batuta api service.
-* Initially everything is working with localstorage
+* Initially everything is working with cache

 ## Setup